Health Library

 View a graphic summary of vascular rings.

 These vessels known as arteries may carry blood to the body, to the lungs, or both.
-They are listed in three groups: vascular rings, the innominate compression syndrome, and pulmonary arterial slings
+The three most common types of vascular rings are: 1) double aortic arch, 2) right aortic arch with abnormal connection of the left subclavian artery and 3) pulmonary arterial slings.

 Vascular rings can vary.
 They can affect the aortic arch resulting in the formation of a ring going around the trachea and esophagus.
+Some affect the arteries that carry blood to the lungs.

 The aorta is the largest artery in the body.
 The aorta delivers oxygen to all parts of the body.
-When a baby is developing parts of the arch may not form correctly.
+When a baby is developing, parts of the arch may not form correctly.

 The left-sided ligamentum arteriosum (scar tissue formed as a remainder of the ductus arteriosus within three weeks of birth) completes the vascular ring..